cy33hc/ps5-ezremote-client/README.md

 ## Installation
 1. Extract the **ezremote_client.zip** in to the **/data/homebrew** folder on the PS5.
-2. Load the websrv playload
+2. Must load websrv playload
+3. Must load either kstuff or etaHen (if you load etaHen, then there is no need to load kstuff since etaHen includes kstuff)
-3. Install ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)
+4. Install ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)

 ## Usage
 To distinguish between FTP, SMB, NFS, WebDAV or HTTP, the URL must be prefix with **ftp://**, **sftp://**, **smb://**, **nfs://**, **webdav://**, **webdavs://**, **http://** and **https://**